unpc2026/diaryasprogrammer/README.md

 4. Include **illustrative examples**, especially tricky or edge cases.
 5. Highlight **common pitfall or misconceptions**.

-Provide in-depth technical information while explaining it in a way that is easy for beginners to comprehend.

 ---

 ## **Interaction & Pacing**